andresbravom/ProjectJava/README.md

 The user can check the products that he has purchased, it works as a purchase history.

 ## In option 7.
+In this option the user can apply discounts when accepting the conditions to send emails with advertising. this option allows you to apply the 20% discount, also wraps your gift if you are a new customer.

+## In option 8.

 The user can get information from the store **First file**.
 For example.
 ```java